NuclearGeekETH/openai-realtime-next-app/README.md

 ## Acknowledgements

 Thank you for exploring the Next.js version of the OpenAI Realtime Console.
-This is a clone OpenAI's React version: [https://github.com/openai/openai-realtime-console](https://github.com/openai/openai-realtime-console).
+This is a clone of OpenAI's React version: [https://github.com/openai/openai-realtime-console](https://github.com/openai/openai-realtime-console).

 - [OpenAI Developers](https://x.com/OpenAIDevs)